NJIT-WIS/project-management-github-activity/README.md

 #### Things we want to know next**
 1. How to scale a website [1]
+2. How to make an efficient website [1]
-2. Optimal Job Applications [1]
+3. Optimal Job Applications [1]
-3. Git Merge Problem Resolution [1]
+4. Git Merge Problem Resolution [1]
-4. Optimal Git Issue and Project Use [1]
+5. Optimal Git Issue and Project Use [1]